Oct 2018: Commando Challenge

 The team will start together but anyone who wants to break off and go for it can.
 The same would go for those who are happy to just plod round with a friend.
 The aim is to just get everyone around.

 Being a former Royal Marine himself Jason has suitably named his team as 'Team Commando'.
-Make sure you click on to Jason's team when signing up on the Commando Challenge website.
+Make sure you click on to Jason's team when signing up on the Commando Challenge website and your preferred distance.
+Simply choose between TeamCommando5k or TeamCommando10k.
 You'll also need to email Jason for his unique team password.
 Details will be issued via newsletter.

-Price for all entries is £50.
-If you sign up before the end of April 3rd you'll receive a £5 early bird discount bringing the price down to £45.
+Price for all entries is £40 for the 5k Challenge and £50 for the 10k Challenge.
+However if you sign up before the 9am on Tuesday April 3rd you'll receive a £5 early bird discount bringing the price down to £35 for the 5k and £45 for the 10k.

 Running should be your first train of thought in your preparation programme.
 Start be running as far as you can without stopping.
 Only when you feel comfortable running this distance should you increase you distance.